beipeng/beipeng.github.io/_pages/about.md

 I received my doctorate from the [School of Electrical Engineering and Computer Science](https://school.eecs.wsu.edu/) at [Washington State University](https://wsu.edu/) in 2018, after working for five years at the [Intelligent Robot Learning Lab](https://irll.eecs.wsu.edu/) with my advisor [Matthew E. Taylor](https://drmatttaylor.net/).
 Before that, I worked as a front-end web developer in Tencent after receiving my Bachelor's degree in Computer Science from [Huazhong University of Science and Technology](http://english.hust.edu.cn/) in China in 2012.<br>

-<b>Prospective Students</b>: I am currently seeking a PhD student to work with me on reinforcement learning from human feedback.
-The application deadline is April 18, 2025.
-More details are available [here.](https://www.findaphd.com/phds/project/improving-deep-reinforcement-learning-through-interactive-human-feedback/?p183214) <br>

 # Recent News